pearcepallen/surgery-management/Instructions.md

 As a superuser, the changes to the database through the endpoints can be monitored by going to /admin on the application server.
 A superuser account can be created with the command:
 - python manage.py createsuperuser

-or the provided superusr can be used by signing in with
+Or the provided superusr can be used by signed in with:

 - superuser
 - speurgroup162

 For reference to the names of the models.
 All attributes are named the same as in the swagger.yaml except for
 - fname: renamed to firstName
 - lname: renamed to lastName

-and any additional attributes.
+And any additional attributes.
 These and additional attributes can be checked in the models.py file.

 Additionally, here is a static snapshot of the collection I was working with using Postman albeit without any authentication headers or values and with the {{URL}} environment variable being http://127.0.0.1:8000.